chbridges/astroflight/README.md

 # AstroFlight (working title)
 A 2D puzzle game based on classical mechanics, astronomy and further principles of physics.
-Developed in terms of a computer graphics practical as a pure OpenGL project that doesn't use any external ressources such as textures.
+Developed in terms of a computer graphics practical as a pure OpenGL project that doesn't use any external ressources such as textures (except for a single font).

 Current development state: Alpha (Menus and a bigger level selection are missing)